idia-astro/idavie_docs/docs/source/about.rst

 * This project received support from the Italian National Institute for Astrophysics.

 * The team acknowledges the support from the broad astronomical community for testing the software and providing feedback.
+In particular, we thank Thijs van der Hulst and Paolo Serra for their substantial contribution and continued involvement in the project.

 Notice
 ------